 Step One: Supplies

 Begin by impressing your date/betrothed with the fact that you thought ahead on this one.
 It’s the accessories which will elevate your presentation from a thoughtful, delicious, cheese-based dinner to a thoughtful, delicious, cheese-based dinner with a heart-shaped cheese board!
-This beautiful olive wood board is anything but tacky; the heart-shape is subtle.
 This board alone is enough to make you a thing of Valentine’s Day social media legend, and we’ve just gotten started.
-These fiery red-stemmed wine glasses also fit nicely into the thematic-yet-tasteful category, giving you a streak of ruby but leaving the bowl clear for proper wine evaluation.
-Meanwhile, these classic, burnished steel cheese spreaders will have you both seeing platinum.
+Some fiery red-stemmed wine glasses also fit nicely into the thematic-yet-tasteful category, giving you a streak of ruby but leaving the bowl clear for proper wine evaluation.
+Meanwhile, some classic, burnished steel cheese spreaders will have you both seeing platinum.
 Hint, hint?
 Up to you.

 Because nothing says love like cheese served on a heart.